-This website provides relief and development practitioners working in low-income settings with the know-how required for enabling people to practice positive behaviours, such as washing hands with soap, breastfeeding exclusively or sending girls to school.
+This website was developed by a group of SBC practitioners with the technical and financial support of People in Need (PIN).
+It provides humanitarian and development practitioners working in low-income settings with the know-how required for enabling people to practice positive behaviours, such as washing hands with soap, breastfeeding exclusively or sending girls to school.

 It serves as a directory of resources helping practitioners to: